-Barriers get more significant when one ventures out of professional firms & industry fields into community-level energy transition efforts.
-Within community groups education levels, experiences & exposures to energy, policy and business topics can vary substantially.
-In the United States many energy innovators have dug into this community-level work, furiously taking advantage of historic levels of government funding (IIJA, NEVI, IRA, etc.) flowing to actual on-the-ground projects in cities: shoring up unstable utility circuits; electrifying port infrastructure & bus fleets; putting solar on school rooftops; building out community microgrids, etc. The government was investing & teams who were able to cast visions & harness complexity quickly for execution were rewarded with resources.
+Barriers get more significant when one ventures out of professional firms and industry fields into community-level energy transition efforts.
+Within community groups education levels, experiences and exposures to energy, policy and business topics can vary substantially.
+In the United States, many energy innovators have been digging into this community-level work in recent years, furiously taking advantage of historic levels of government funding (IIJA, NEVI, IRA, etc.) flowing to actual on-the-ground projects in cities: shoring up unstable utility circuits; electrifying port infrastructure and bus fleets; putting solar on school rooftops; building out community microgrids, etc. The government was investing and teams who were able to cast visions and harness complexity quickly for execution were rewarded with resources.
 How did we do it?

 Reducing Complexity to Connect with Communities

-It’s been a boom time for collaboration & creativity in energy at state & local levels – where ideas honed for many years by various expert communities have finally given way to implementation efforts.
-Resources were unlocked & some of the nation’s most innovative leaders helped government, utility, company & community leaders understand how to remove barriers to execution.
-In many cases, new data & visualization tools have allowed groups to better understand macro challenges in energy and climate & align their focus for action. [i]
+It’s been a boom time for collaboration and creativity in energy at state and local levels – where ideas honed for many years by various expert communities have finally given way to implementation efforts.
+Resources were unlocked and some of the nation’s most innovative leaders helped government, utility, company and community leaders understand how to remove barriers to execution.
+In many cases, new data and visualization tools have allowed groups to better understand macro challenges in energy and climate and align their focus for action. [i]

-In Chicago, energy leaders have been able to align Climate Action Plan goals for carbon reduction & increased capacity for solar, storage and electric vehicles (EV), with legislative supports (FEJA, CEJA) for clean energy tech projects, and focus them on priority communities & circuits identified in ComEd and Ameren “Grid Modernization” plans.
-Connecting the dots on how many projects are needed, aligned to designated funding supports & where to situate the projects along the grid system is all being brought together with data & visualization tools.
-This comprehensive overview of territorial energy goals gives engaged community leaders’ confidence that experts working across public & private entities are engaged for the long haul in projects at different levels. [ii]
+In Chicago, energy leaders have been able to align Climate Action Plan goals for carbon reduction and increased capacity for solar, storage and electric vehicles (EV), with legislative supports (FEJA, CEJA) for clean energy tech projects, and focus them on priority communities and circuits identified in ComEd and Ameren “Grid Modernization” plans.
+Connecting the dots on how many projects are needed, aligned to designated funding supports and where to situate the projects along the grid system is all being brought together with data and visualization tools.
+This comprehensive overview of territorial energy goals gives engaged community leaders’ confidence that experts working across public and private entities are engaged for the long haul in projects at different levels. [ii]

 H.G.
-Chissell, Founder & CEO of Advanced Energy Group (AEG) in Chicago (an active public-private sector convening body) notes that the decade he spent cultivating community engagement through consistent quarterly meetings with energy stakeholders at all levels (e.g. public utility commissioners, utilities, state & local government officials, corporate participants, national labs & universities, etc.) is the reason AEG could quickly stand up The Carbon League entity in 2023 to pursue energy grants & administer energy projects in and around the city.
-“It has taken a lot of time and hard-earned personal recommendations to garner trust required for organized community groups in East St. Louis, North Lawndale & others to engage us in pursuing and developing community energy grants & projects.” [iii]
+Chissell, Founder and CEO of Advanced Energy Group (AEG) in Chicago (an active public-private sector convening body) notes that the decade he spent cultivating community engagement through consistent quarterly meetings with energy stakeholders at all levels (e.g. public utility commissioners, utilities, state and local government officials, corporate participants, national labs and universities, etc.) is the reason AEG could quickly stand up The Carbon League entity in 2023 to pursue energy grants and administer energy projects in and around the city.
+“It has taken a lot of time and hard-earned personal recommendations to garner trust required for organized community groups in East St. Louis, North Lawndale and others to engage us in pursuing and developing community energy grants and projects.” [iii]

 If energy is a tough subject and communities are typically removed from energy system decisions made at the top – why are they leaning into distributed energy projects today through groups like AEG?
-Darnell Tingle, Executive Director of United Congregations of Metro-East (UCM), explains that his community has been making the connections between air quality, health & wellness, local transportation networks & energy system choices for many years.
-Working in concert with their utility (Ameren) & a range of experts sourced at AEG, UMC is now establishing a clean energy task force to execute their vision.
-Leveraging visualization & mapping tools, they have created a vision for a neighborhood virtual power plant, connecting churches, hospitals & powered by solar, storage and EV charging systems.[iv]
+Darnell Tingle, Executive Director of United Congregations of Metro-East (UCM), explains that his community has been making the connections between air quality, health and wellness, local transportation networks and energy system choices for many years.
+Working in concert with their utility (Ameren) and a range of experts sourced at AEG, UMC is now establishing a clean energy task force to execute their vision.
+Leveraging visualization and mapping tools, they have created a vision for a neighborhood virtual power plant, connecting churches, hospitals and powered by solar, storage and EV charging systems.[iv]

-The real key to securing ecosystem engagement across Chicago and the greater Midwest has been to identify & communicate the various economic & growth angles associated with new energy systems that simultaneously appeal to different constituencies.
+The real key to securing ecosystem engagement across Chicago and the greater Midwest has been to identify and communicate the various economic and growth angles associated with new energy systems that simultaneously appeal to different constituencies.
 In the case of digital distributed clean energy, the benefits are compelling.

-Digital Energy Intrigue: Appealing to a Range of Growth & Economic Development Objectives
+Digital Energy Intrigue: Appealing to a Range of Growth and Economic Development Objectives

 Energy Resilience

-All the community energy projects I’ve worked on to date have a growth & cultural change emphasis at its core.
-Ideas about resilience and directly controlling energy sources to ensure availability is what initially drove hospital networks in Illinois & other parts of the country around 2010 to begin investigating using their own microgrids to power facilities.
+Ideas about resilience and directly controlling energy sources to ensure availability is what initially drove hospital networks in Illinois and other parts of the country around 2010 to begin investigating using their own microgrids to power facilities.
 Energy reliability is essential to economic growth.
-Communities are conscious of this fact and are increasingly interested in exploring whether solar & storage solutions can reliably power individual homes & make urban locations more attractive to local businesses who bear the economic brunt of outages.
+Communities are conscious of this fact and are increasingly interested in exploring whether solar and storage solutions can reliably power individual homes and make urban locations more attractive to local businesses who bear the economic brunt of outages.

 Energy Demand

-As we’ve seen with other similar landmark investment deals like the one EDPR and Google struck in 2023, tech companies have also contributed to provision of low-income energy supports in exchange for ability to scale data centers & technology centers within state territories.[vi]
-While the requests to install new technology loads & supporting distributed energy systems are often siloed from utility Grid Modernization efforts, we must continue to actively connect the efforts to achieve business, energy & climate goals, at once.
+As we’ve seen with other similar landmark investment deals like the one EDPR and Google struck in 2023, tech companies have also contributed to provision of low-income energy supports in exchange for ability to scale data centers and technology centers within state territories.[vi]
+While the requests to install new technology loads and supporting distributed energy systems are often siloed from utility Grid Modernization efforts, we must continue to actively connect the efforts to achieve business, energy and climate goals, at once.

 Economic Development

-Visualization & Experimentation: Key to Advancing Distributed Energy Systems
+Visualization and Experimentation: Key to Advancing Distributed Energy Systems

 It’s important to remember that electric vehicles were a dream, until even young kids began noticing them popping up in major cities and towns across the country.
 Now, seeing a bank of charging systems in retail parking lots is commonplace to many.

-Being able to see & experience clean energy infrastructure causes imaginations to take off on the different possibilities for energy and the ways it can shape community engagement, transactions & local lifestyles.
-Artists, designers, innovators & technologists are leveraging what has already been introduced to seed new ideas that get communities talking early about the important details of energy projects.
-Visual tools allow innovators to cut more directly into key questions about who will own the systems, what business model will support them, what it should look like & feel like to engage with equipment, which audiences to attract and train first & – ultimately – what we are trying to accomplish & learn.
+Being able to see and experience clean energy infrastructure causes imaginations to take off on the different possibilities for energy and the ways it can shape community engagement, transactions and local lifestyles.
+Artists, designers, innovators and technologists are leveraging what has already been introduced to seed new ideas that get communities talking early about the important details of energy projects.
+Visual tools allow innovators to cut more directly into key questions about who will own the systems, what business model will support them, what it should look like and feel like to engage with equipment, which audiences to attract and train first and – ultimately – what we are trying to accomplish and learn.

 [i] Contact author for additional non-public examples of mapping and visualization tools used in community energy efforts (grossierin@gmail.com)